The Faculty's many lecture series bring a slate of notable speakers to campus each year.

 - 11 January 1996: Heidi Rathjen & Suzanne Laplante-Edward - Women, violence and gun control: from personal loss to national change

 Annual Human Rights Lectureships

 Several prestigious lectures in human rights are presented annually at the Faculty, such as the Raoul Wallenberg Lecture, the John P. Humphrey Lecture, and the René Cassin Lectureship.
 Many prominent human rights activists and scholars have come to McGill to present these conferences.
 The Faculty of Law also invites recipients of the Robert S. Litvack Award to participate in a public lecture at the Faculty.

 A bequest to McGill from law alumnus A. Maxwell Boulton, QC (BA '30, BCL '33) created the Boulton Visitors Program, which sponsors the visits of senior scholars and fellows to the Faculty.
 These visiting scholars and fellows offer courses and seminars on topics related to their specialties while working on a major research project.

 Civil Law Workshops

-Periodic seminars are offered by Faculty members or visitors on topics related to the civil law.
+The Paul-André Crépeau of Private and Comparative Law runs a series of civil law conferences around broad comparative themes.
 Speakers either present scholarly work in progress or focus on issues of law reform in Quebec or curricular reform at McGill.
 The workshops provide a valuable forum for scholarly exchange, particularly among colleagues working in areas of Quebec private law.